 Dynatrace is an all-in-one cloud monitoring solution that provides real-time answers and insights for all teams.
 AI-powered, full stack, and completely automated — all you need to transform faster and compete more effectively in the digital age.

-See it all in-context, including metrics, logs, traces, entity relationships, UX and behavior.
+See it all in-context, including metrics, logs, traces, entity relationships, UX, behavior, and vulnerability scores.